Solutions for Condominium Boards & Managers

 1. Identify the Issue

-Your first step is to learn more about what is and is not allowed in your condo corporation.
+Your first step is to learn more about what is and isn’t allowed in your condo corporation.
 You can start by:

 - Reviewing your condo corporation’s governing documents